-- Review of BMP: The fall Partnering Session became an informational newsletter due to the lack of topics.
-Updates from VDOT and ACSA were scheduled for winter and were not ready.
-Information on MS4 and E&S were shared.
-For Spring Partnering Session three topics from County Staff along with VDOT and ACSA.
-VDH gave a presentation on the new guidance for acquiring septic systems permits for low-income houses. - Program Plan Revisions: Program Plan revisions were not necessary at this time.
+- Review of BMP: The Partnering Session became an informational newsletter due to the lack of topics for both events.
+Updates from VDOT and ACSA and information on rezoning, MS4 ,and E&S were shared through email. - Program Plan Revisions: Program Plan revisions were not necessary at this time.